Cross functional teams / Matrix Management / Virtual Teams

 • Stay informed and visible.

 Research consistently shows that meeting overload is now one of the biggest barriers to productivity and decision quality.
-A large‑scale analysis by Microsoft found that inefficient meetings are the number one obstacle to productivity, with employees reporting insufficient uninterrupted focus time during the working day
+A large‑scale analysis by Microsoft found that this overload is the number one obstacle to productivity, with employees reporting insufficient uninterrupted focus time during the working day

-Our own research for our book Kill Bad Meetings found that managers and professionals spent 2 days per week in meetings and 50% of this was wasted.
+Our own research for our book Kill Bad Meetings found that managers and professionals spent 2 days per week in face to face and virtual sessions and 50% of this was wasted.
 This is the easiest area to make productivity improvements in your most expensive people.

 The latest estimates are that AI may save knowledge workers 3-5 hours per week.
 This following a $1Tn+ investment in AI in 2025.
 Stopping unnecessary meeting would save between 8 and 16 hours per week at minimal cost to implement.